kohkimakimoto/essh/website/content/intro/en/using-hooks.md

 Hooks in Essh are scripts executed before and after connecting remote servers.

-Write the following code in your `esshconfig.lua`.
+Write the following code in your `.esshconfig.lua`.

 ~~~lua
 host "web01.localhost" {